 - Examine human behavior, crime and criminality from various viewpoints

 Some employers offer opportunities for continuing education.
-As such, it may be possible to gain an entry-level position with a bachelor’s degree and use a tuition assistance program to pay for a master’s degree.
+As such, it may be possible for eligible employees to gain an entry-level position with a bachelor’s degree and use a tuition assistance or reimbursement program to pay for a master’s degree.

 Could a Career as a Criminologist Be a Good Choice for You?